 The Ph.D. program is designed to provide students with advanced coursework and substantive research experience to prepare graduates to be the leaders in industry and academia.
 There is an emphasis on producing original work to present at conferences or published in peer-reviewed journals.
 Students who successfully complete the Ph.D. program go on to take leadership, entrepreneurial, and scholarly positions.

 The Department of Computer Science offers programs leading to the Master of Science and the Doctor of Philosophy degrees with a major in computer science.
 The department's programs prepare graduate students for positions in the design and development of computer systems and applications in business and industry and for scientific positions in industrial or academic computing research.
-Areas of research interest within the department currently include analysis of algorithms, cloud computing, compilers, computational biology, database systems, data visualization, embedded systems, natural language processing, networks, operating systems, theory, storage systems, security, and vision.
+Areas of research interest within the department currently include algorithms (bioinformatics, geometric, graph), artificial intelligence (natural language processing, machine learning, vision), parallel, distributed, and high performance computing, programming languages and compilers, security, systems (operating systems, networking, storage, databases), and visualization and graphics.

-Required - GRE General (all applicants) and TOEFL (international applicants)
+Required - GRE General (all applicants) and TOEFL (international applicants; see alternative English proficiency exams and exemptions to this requirement here)

 4832, 0401, 0402, 0499